Oh Teacher (film)

-Oh Teacher is an animated cartoon directed by Walt Disney, starring Oswald the Lucky Rabbit, and distributed by Universal Pictures.
-The film was reissued in 1932 by Walter Lantz Productions with added music and sound effects and is the only known version to survive.
+Oh Teacher is a 1927 American animated comedy short film directed by Walt Disney, starring Oswald the Lucky Rabbit, and distributed by Universal Pictures.
+The film was reissued in 1932 by Universal Pictures with added music and sound effects.
 The original version entered the public domain on January 1, 2023.

 Plot

-Oswald rides to his girlfriend's house on a bicycle.
-On the way, he asks a daisy if she loves him in the standard "She loves me/She loves me not" way.
+Oswald rides to his girlfriend's house on a bicycle, picking a flower for her.
+His girlfriend agrees to go out with him.
+A school bus picks up a pig to school, after which a mischievous cat harasses a younger cat on the bus by pulling its tail.
+The school bus driver sabotages the cat with a puff of exhaust fumes, sending him crashing.
+Angered, he finds another opportunity of mischief by literally using a question mark as a rope to throw Oswald off his bicycle.